 I love it!
 Working from anywhere and being able to plan out my day on my own terms is a dream.
-At the same time, I’m working with a company that gives me stability and a very good steady income.
+At the same time, I’m working with a company that gave me stability and a very good steady income in the beginning of my remote work journey.
 Also, I’m in touch with the team via chat, video calls and emails on a regular basis so I don’t feel lonely at all.

 If you’re the type of person who can get shit done without needing a boss stare at you, then this life is for you.
 It’s basically like being your own boss with the benefits of being employed.